souravsarkar1/WEBLEDGER_assignment/README.md

     npm run server
     ```

+    The application will be accessible at `http://localhost:3000` (frontend).
-    The application will be accessible at `http://localhost:3000`.
+    The application will be accessible at `http://localhost:4500` (backend).

 ## Features